jeertmans/jeertmans.github.io/_tabs/teaching.md

 As of writing, I am a TA, employed by UCLouvain, and I am in charge of 4 courses a year, on average.
+When applicable, I publish the contents I create on GitHub, to make it reproducable, documented, and automatically tested leveraging the power of GitHub actions.